Five Lessons That Billy Graham Taught Us

 1. Live a focused life.
 Whether people believed in the Jesus that Billy Graham preached or not, everyone believed that he believed it.
 He had one focus to his life: to preach the love of Jesus to a world that desperately needed it.
 He once said, "God proved His love on the Cross.
-When Christ hung, bled and died, it was God saying to the world, 'I love you.'"
-He focus on the essentials, and was distracted by secondary issues.
-Many times it's easy to be distracted by things that won't matter a 100 years from now.
+When Christ hung, and bled, and died, it was God saying to the world, 'I love you.'"
+He focused on the essentials, and wasn't distracted by secondary issues.
+Many times it's easy to be distracted by things that won't matter a hundred years from now.
 If we were to be honest, most of the things that distract us don't really matter in that very moment.
-If the enemy can't make you fall into sin, he will distract you withsilliness.
+If the enemy can't make you fall into sin, he will distract you with silliness.
 We are here on the earth to know God and to make God known.

 2. Stand with boldness.
 For many years, Billy Graham would preach to thousands while standing under a huge banner that quoted the words of Jesus, "I am the Way, the Truth, and the Life."
 There is a lot of cultural pressure to kneel to political correctness.
 However, in the midst of a changing culture leaning more and more toward pluralism – a belief that there are many paths that lead to God – Billy Graham never kneeled or buckled to the pressure.
 He boldly stood and proclaimed that Jesus was the only way.
 As Christians, may we be emboldened by this same conviction!